-The project is unique because it involves all the rate-payers within GMWSD's service area and is representative of a collaborative partnership between GMWSD and its customers.
+The project is unique because it involves all the citizens of Louisville and is representative of a collaborative partnership between the City's Public Works Department and its customers.
 Engagement and education is achieved via Dropcountr's native mobile app and web portal.